TL;DR: Data Summary for Prop Firm Evaluation and Instant Funding

 Key Takeaways Checklist

 - New to Futures?
 Start with Growth.
-The cost of failure is low (~$97/month), and the environment is forgiving during evaluation.
+The cost of failure is low (~$97 (one-time)), and the environment is forgiving during evaluation.

 - Need Daily Cash?
 Aim for Select.
 The daily payout option with zero consistency rules in the funded stage is unique and powerful for full-time traders.